Login Sign in

 Keep your dog calm after eating.
 Do not allow your dog to vigorously exercise for at least 60 minutes (1 hour) after eating.

 Consider preventative surgery.
-A prophylactic surgical procedure called a gastropexy may be appropriate for your dog if he is at high risk for GDV due to his breed, body shape, or lifestyle.
-In this procedure a veterinarian will suture the lower part of the stomach in place so that it is not mobile enough to flip on itself.
+A prophylactic surgical procedure called a gastropexy may be appropriate for your dog if they are at high risk for GDV due to their breed, body shape, or lifestyle.
+In this procedure, a veterinarian will suture the lower part of the stomach in place so that it is not mobile enough to flip on itself.
 While this may not prevent all cases of GDV, studies do indicate that it greatly reduces occurrence in high-risk dogs.
-Gastropexy can be performed by your primary veterinarian
+Primary veterinarians are often comfortable performing this surgery and may recommend doing this at the time of spay or neuter.

 Dry heaving in dogs is a sign of a life threatening condition in dogs and therefore should always be taken seriously.
-Call a veterinarian immediately if your dog is dry heaving.
+Consult medical advice immediately if you notice your dog showing this behavior.